MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-1--WordGame-069e.md

 ----------------
-With all this machinery in mind, lets get a new repo to clone from GitHub here: XXXXXXXXXX
+With all this machinery in mind, lets get a new repo to clone from GitHub here: https://classroom.github.com/a/Qa593oDd

-clone this repo and let's work on Wordgame.
+Now clone this repo and let's work on Wordgame:

 ```sh
 git clone link-from-github